Originally published in June 2022 with files from Daniel Espelien/DiscoverEstevan

 The full scale version of the Tralapa Sports & Music Festival is going to be back, and hopefully better than ever this summer.
-The event out of Tramping Lake Park is set to run the weekend of August 5th to the 7th, after a scaled down version was held last year at the venue.
+The event out of Tramping Lake Park is set to run the this weekend, after a scaled down version was held last year at the venue.

 Saskatchewan band 'Seven Mile Sun' out of Tessier were one of the opening acts for Tralapa's 2018 Festival.
 Now, another band from the area in Seven Mile Sun from Harris will be one of the groups taking the stage come early August.
 Preparations for this year's event began as early as March, as you can find a full article on their planning stage from Ranger Chip below.